the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_http/_index.md

 {{< /expand >}}

 ## A. The Basic Rules of HTTP
-Every time you visit a URL, your computer opens a connection with the server at that address and uses **HTTP Protocol** to send and recieve the content.
+Every time you visit a URL, your computer opens a connection with the server at that address and uses **HTTP** to send and recieve the content.

 ### Requests
 Communication starts when one computer (the client) sends a *request* to another computer (the server).
 For example, by visiting "cs.fablearn.org" you initiate